 Having viewed writer/director Simcha Jacobovici's docudrama on the Discovery Channel (premiere 4 March) plus the one hour debate moderated by Ted Koppel afterwards, I share concerns about the filmmaker's underlying agenda and his sometimes-tortured logic.
 Nevertheless, I defend the absolute right of Jacobovici and executive producer James Cameron to present a story as they see fit --- hyperbole, speculation, warts and all.
 They are constitutionally and morally entitled to free expression and the quality of their presentation, controversial as it may be, merits an exhibition venue such as the Discovery Channel.
 Jacobovici's best moment may have been in the debate when he deftly deflected an archaeologist's juvenile assertion that he was trafficking in "archaeo-porn".

-20 February 2007, Eight of our 3 minute video clips are now available for viewing on YouTube.
+20 February 2007: Our 3 minute video clips are now available for viewing on YouTube.
 Just click on their logo to the right.
 You are welcome to post public remarks alongside any or all of our clips and to invite others to visit and link to our YouTube vids.